jankae/VNA/README.md

 A VNA can be very helpful for RF experiments so I decided to build one for my next project.
 I already own a [pocketVNA](https://pocketvna.com/), however I found some issues with it and didn't use it very often:
 * High thermal drift: you have to leave it running for 30-45 minutes before using it
 * Low sweep speed: Especially with averaging enabled, a sweep can take a few minutes
-* Ports are not 50Ohm terminated, see also discussion [here](https://www.eevblog.com/forum/rf-microwave/pocketvna-any-idea-what-its-like/msg1220143/#msg1220143)
+* Ports are not 50 Ohm terminated, see also discussion [here](https://www.eevblog.com/forum/rf-microwave/pocketvna-any-idea-what-its-like/msg1220143/#msg1220143)

 There already are some other DIY VNA projects online, especially [these](https://hforsten.com/cheap-homemade-30-mhz-6-ghz-vector-network-analyzer.html) [two](http://www.yl3akb.lv/content/vna_v2/vna_v2.php) served as inspiration.